Almond Flour Pancakes

 5. Top with your favorite sugar free maple syrup or other pancake syrup, jam, jelly or even peanut butter!

 Pro Tip: For dairy-free pancakes, swap the heavy cream for nut milk and replace the butter with coconut oil.
-You may only need to use ¼ cup of nut milk total for this recipe.
+You’ll only need about ¼ cup of nut milk total.
+A stack of plain pancakes on a plate with a cup of coffee to the side.

 Key ingredients & substitutions